Mike LaFleur: Playing career

-Mike LaFleur attended Elmhurst College and played quarterback for the Bluejays in 2006 and 2007.
+Mike LaFleur attended Elmhurst University (formerly Elmhurst College) and played quarterback for the Bluejays in 2006 and 2007.
 LaFleur started all ten games at safety for the Bluejays in 2008.
 He was a team captain and a three-time letter winner at Elmhurst.

 Coaching career

 Early years

 Mike LaFleur started his coaching career in 2009 as an offensive assistant for the Elmhurst Bluejays.
 LaFleur next coached at Saint Joseph's from 2010 to 2012 before accepting an offensive coordinator position with Davidson in 2013.

 Cleveland Browns

 LaFleur accepted his first NFL position as an offensive intern in 2014 for the Cleveland Browns under offensive coordinator Kyle Shanahan.

 Atlanta Falcons

 LaFleur followed Shanahan to Atlanta for the 2015 and 2016 seasons as an offensive assistant.

 San Francisco 49ers

 Upon Kyle Shanahan's promotion to the head coach of the 49ers, LaFleur accepted a position as the passing game coordinator and wide receivers position coach for the San Francisco 49ers in 2017.
 LaFleur served in the dual role for two years before losing his wide receivers coach designation in 2019, upon Shanahan's addition of Wes Welker to his coaching staff.
 That season, LaFleur helped coach the 49ers to an NFC Championship, and before the Super Bowl, ESPN's Adam Schefter reported that LaFleur agreed to a contract extension with San Francisco.